metamorph-inc/openmeta-mms/docs/domains/eda.rst

 ===================================

 Electronic Design Automation (EDA) tools enable the design and manufacture of electronic systems and integrated circuits.
-[1]_ In the integration of EDA tools with OpenMETA we all the capture of `Schematic Models`_ for each of the components used in a model and expose the pins of the component to be used for the composition in a design.
+[1]_ In OpenMETA's integration of EDA tools, we capture the `Schematic Models`_ for all of the components used in a model and expose the pins of each component to be used for the composition in a design.

 Autodesk Eagle
 ~~~~~~~~~~~~~~